vcsjones/vcsjones.dev/_posts/2019-07-18-sometimes-valid-rsa-dotnet.md

 in-the-box components.
 As far as other platforms go, both macOS and Linux environments for .NET Core will agree with CNG - that the signature is invalid.

+The good news is, these signatures are not easy to come by.
+So far, only the old Verisign timestamp authority is known to have produced signatures like this.

 [1]: https://github.com/dotnet/corefx/issues/34202
 [2]: ftp://ftp.rsasecurity.com/pub/pkcs/ascii/pkcs-1.asc